Colorado State takes field for its second spring drills under Jim McElwain

-Greg Lupfer is in his second season at Colorado State in 2013, and his 19th season overall in coaching.
+Greg Lupfer is in his third season at Colorado State in 2014, and his 20th season overall in coaching.
 He was hired by Jim McElwain on March 20, 2012 as part of his first Rams coaching staff.

 In 2012 Lupfer oversaw a Rams defensive line that was led by second-team All-Mountain West peformer Lanston Tanyi, a transfer from Appalachian State.
 Under Lupfer's tutelage Tanyi registered a team-high six quarterback hurries, the most by a Colorado State player since 1999.
 Tanyi ranked third on the team with 77 tackles, second-most by a Mountain West defensive lineman in 2012 and second-most by a Rams lineman since 1988.